jcarlosroldan/tablextract/README.md

 * The Firefox process is closed automatically when the process ends.
 * Geckodriver `quit` is called instead of `close`.
 * Side-projects has been moved from this core project to tablextract-server and datamart.
-* Fixed project imports and setup
+* Fixed project imports and setup.
-* More readable Table objects
+* More readable Table objects.

 ### v0.0.

 Released on Jan 22, 2019.

 * Initial package upload.
-* Removed side projects to tablextractserver and datamart
+* Removed side projects to tablextractserver and datamart.